boborchard/boborchard/README.md

 I describe myself as a semi-stack developer with a design background.
 When I got my start in the software space I was designing and building customer MySpace pages.
 This was the impetus for my interest in designing web-based experiences which I did for a number of years.
 My jump over the fence into the development side of the house was prompted by the need to understand why what was built didn't match the experience I designed.
 I call myself a semi-stack developer becuase I'm always learning a bit more about the entire development ecosystem.

 Since then, advances in web technologies have fueled my desire to learn a little bit about everything I can get my hands on.
-Those of us who could design and develop websites and software were dubbed 'unicorns', but I preferred to consider myself a UX Designer for a number of years.
+I'm comfortable working on concepts with design teams, pair programming with engineers, interviewing users, optimizing growth funnels, and speaking to a product's vision.

-Here's a little bit of my history:
+Here's a little bit of my background:

-* **Senior Product Manager** - *[Gatsby](https://www.gatsbyjs.com) (Jan 2020 - present)*
+* **Senior Product Manager** - *[Gatsby](https://www.gatsbyjs.com) (Jan 2020 - Oct 2020)*

 * **Product Manager** - *[Flywheel](https://getflywheel.com) (May 2018 - Nov 2019)*